 (Hint: I will order anything on a menu if it contains the word “S’mores” or “Nutella” in the title)…Every Saturday night the property has a complimentary S’mores tasting that guests can enjoy, roasting marshmallows over the fire pits together.
 They also have a daily afternoon tea where they serve different flavors of tea from around the world – totally complimentary to guests!

-After lunch, Kemely took me around the property while my parents sat in the lobby to solve the case of the missing iPads.
+After lunch, Kemely took me around the property.
 I loved everything about the St. Regis Bahia Beach – the landscaping and foliage is beautiful, the staff is friendly and accommodating, and the guest rooms are huge.
 Even the entry level room is spacious with an out of this world bathroom and nice balcony.

 While the hotel itself is relatively small – about 130 guest rooms – the property is enormous.
 This makes for the best of both worlds: guests are so spread out that no one feels overcrowded, plus there is plenty to do on property to keep travelers occupied.
 From the two mile stretch of beach to the gorgeous spa, which they will soon expand to be a “Spa Without Walls” (treatment areas will be placed in an array of outdoor locations), not to mention all of the activities included in the resort fee.
 My personal favorite area was the Boatyard, where guests can rent a number of non-motorized watersports, like paddle boards and kayaks, and enjoy them on a long lagoon-like stretch of water that runs through the property.

 As we toured around the property, I noticed a couple of setups for destination weddings.
 While I have no desire to plan my own anytime soon, I love planning other people’s destination weddings and am always excited to see ceremony locations in person.
 Check out what a destination wedding at the St. Regis Bahia Beach might look like: